AzadAnsari35/AzadAnsari35/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop new projects.\
-🎓 &nbsp;I'm currently working as a product engineer in Smart Energy Water in Noida.\
+👨‍💻  &nbsp;I'm currently working as a product engineer in Smart Energy Water in Noida.\
-✍️ &nbsp;In my spare time, I love reading about personal finance and try new things .\
+📈 &nbsp;In my spare time, I love reading about personal finance and try new things .\
 📄 &nbsp;Please have a look at my [Resume](https://drive.google.com/file/d/1Mg5EEQjw2hLMpGcHGpVmuqsSQ48Lx_Hn/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://camo.githubusercontent.com/61491d59e71fec5c794945fed916a4a682b6c0404fc31f30b08a0d919c558404/68747470733a2f2f696d616765732e73717561726573706163652d63646e2e636f6d2f636f6e74656e742f76312f3537363966633430316236333162616231616464623261622f313534313538303631313632342d5445363451474b524a4738535741495553374e532f6b6531375a77644742546f6464493870446d34386b506f73776c7a6a53564d4d2d53784f703743563539425a772d7a505067646e346a557756634a45315a7657515578776b6d794578676c4e714770304976544a5a616d574c49327a76595748384b332d735f3479737a63703272795449304871544f6161556f68724938504936465879386339505774426c7141566c555335697a7064634958445a71445976707252715a32395077306f2f636f64696e672d667265616b2e676966" width="400" height="280" align="right"/>